RoopaThimmanacherla/readme-generator/README.md

 Provide the information in the integrated terminal for all the questions and check whether the data is replicated on GENERATEDREADME.md file

+## References
+Google,took help from TA,tutor and referred to miniproject.

 ## Walkthrough Video

 Please access the link [here](https://drive.google.com/file/d/1k6c0Yiq6u7eGYBc_z4g4RUzpSRem0GXv/view?usp=sharing) to watch the walkthrough video.